taichi/modernjs/modernjs.en.md

 It is good to adopt [Flux] as the architecture that defines the structure of the application.
 There are many libraries implementing [Flux], but since it is popular and easy to use, [Redux] is used.

-In terms of using [Redux], how much roles and responsibilities are given to Actions and ActionCreators depends on the size of the application, the optimal solution changes.
+Regarding using [Redux], how much roles and responsibilities are given to Actions, and ActionCreators depends on the size of the application, the optimal solution changes.

 Using [reducex-thunk](https://github.com/gaearon/redux-thunk) or [redux-promise](https://github.com/acdlite/redux-promise) makes it very Although easy to understand, the ActionCreator code tends to become large.
 As the code related to asynchronous processing appears in Action, measures must be taken to set some criteria and separate codes from Action in the process of increasing the code base.